 “Once David and I got talking again, I lapped at the opportunity to lay my heart bare to him.
 In doing so, I was 100% honest and open about my intentions and what I hoped to achieve by reaching out.
 There was no doubt in my mind that I wanted to be with him.
 I knew I ruined my relationship with the love of my life and was prepared to do whatever it took to fix it.
 And I didn’t hesitate in letting him know that,” Christy says.

-This is an important part of the process to undo the damage in a relationship and begin the process of reinstating trust.
+This is an important part of the process to undo the damage in a relationship and begin the process of reinstating trust after lying or cheating or hurting your partner in any other way.
 By being clear and upfront, you’re showing your partner the respect they deserve as well as letting them see that you’re committed to being transparent with them should they decide to give you another chance.

 6. Practice active listening

-If you’re working to fix a relationship you destroyed, then you must be prepared to hear some harsh truths and bitter venting from your partner.
+If you’re working to fix a relationship you destroyed, then you must be prepared to hear some harsh truths and bitter venting or even emotional dumping from your partner.
 Of course, some of it may be true, some just a projection of the hurt they’re experiencing.
 But none of it will be easy to hear.

 Christy recalls David saying hurtful things that made her heart break into a million pieces.
 “More than what he was saying, I think, the fact that someone who loved me so much could feel that way about me was harder to stomach.
 There were moments when I just wanted to get up and leave.
 But I consciously kept reminding myself why I was there, trying to fix my relationship and let him vent as much as he needed to without retorting or lashing back.